Fogeorgiou/mancala-game/README.md

 2. 'Play game' endpoint - it is used every time a player wants to play and make his next move
 3. 'Get game' endpoint - it returns the details of the requested game

-A Postman collection containing the calls to these endpoints is provided in the directory `postman` It can be imported and used for familiarisation with the API and testing.
+A Postman collection containing the calls to these endpoints is provided in the directory `postman`.
+It can be imported and used for familiarisation with the API and testing.

 ## Install & Run